tharinadacwa/IMX6_REX_PCB/README.md

 I want to give **full credit to FEDEVEL Academy** for releasing this excellent reference design as open source — it's an invaluable resource for anyone learning advanced PCB design.
 The original schematic, BOM, and reference documents are all available at [imx6rex.com](https://www.imx6rex.com/).

 ---

-## 📄 License

-The original iMX6 Rex schematic is licensed under **CC BY-NC 4.0** by FEDEVEL Academy and remains the intellectual property of the original authors.

-The PCB layout in this repository is my own original work, created from scratch using the open-source schematic as electrical reference.
-It is shared here for **educational and personal use only**, in keeping with the non-commercial spirit of the original license.

----